SQream/sqream_docs/releases/2023/october_2023.rst

 SOC2
 ^^^^^

-We are pleased to announce the successful completion of our recent penetration test, and all System and Organization Controls (SOC2) type 2 related findings have been addressed to enhance our security measures.
+We are pleased to announce the successful completion of our recent penetration test, and all System and Organization Controls (SOC2) Type 2 related findings have been addressed to enhance our security measures.

 JSON Scripts
 ^^^^^^^^^^^^^